Azizi Johari

-Azizi Johari is the pseudonym of a Black American model and actress who was Playboy magazine's Playmate of the Month for June 1975.
+Azizi Johari is a Black American model and actress who was Playboy magazine's Playmate of the Month for June 1975.

 Early life

-Azizi Johari was born in New York City on August 24, 1948.
-Due to her father's military service, her family moved frequently before settling in Seattle, where she attended high school and college.
+Azizi Johari was born in New York City (Note: In 1976, Black Stars magazine reported that Johari was born near New Orleans, Louisiana.) on August 24, 1948.
+Due to her stepfather's military service, her family moved frequently before settling in Seattle, where she attended high school and college.
+For a time, her family lived in Germany.
 While in school, she formed a singing group called the Marvelles with two friends and released the single "Call Me Back".
 She later moved to San Francisco and worked as a stewardess for United Airlines.

 Modeling and acting

 Johari joined the Black Arts West theatre group and appeared in productions of A Raisin in the Sun, Black Girl and Ladies in Waiting.
-She had an uncredited role in the 1974 film McQ.
+She had a minor role in the 1974 film McQ.

-She adopted the name Azizi Johari, meaning "precious jewel" in Kiswahili, and gained attention for the 1973 poster Supernatural Dream, which showed her seated with her head haloed by a large Afro wig.
-(Note: Johari's Supernatural Dream poster, originally published as part of a 1973 calendar by The Old School Inc. and later distributed as a poster, is briefly visible in Stanley Kubrick's 1980 film The Shining, hanging on the wall of Dick Hallorann's Florida apartment.)
-Among the poster's admirers was Sammy Davis Jr., who included her in his touring show.
+Herbie Hancock gave her the stage name Azizi Johari, which means "rare jewel" in Kiswahili.
+She gained attention for the 1973 poster Supernatural Dream, which showed her nude, her face surrounded by smoke and a large Afro.
+(Note: Johari's Supernatural Dream image was photographed for a calendar that was never published, and was later issued as a poster by The Old School Inc. around 1973.
+It is briefly visible in Stanley Kubrick's 1980 film The Shining, hanging on the wall of Dick Hallorann's Florida apartment.)
+Johari had met the poster's photographer while working for United.
+Among the poster's admirers was Sammy Davis Jr., who hung it in his dressing rooms during tours and hired Johari as a dancer in his troupe.
+She toured with the show for about a year, visiting New York, Chicago, Honolulu and Miami Beach, playing a comic foil to Davis.

-She was photographed nude for Playboy as the June 1975 Playmate of the Month and the following year appeared nude on the cover of Leon Ware's 1976 album Musical Massage.
+She was photographed nude for Playboy as the June 1975 Playmate of the Month, in a 10-page gatefold spread for which she was paid $6,000.
+Johari later wrote she had posed to show the beauty of dark-skinned Black women.
+The following year, she appeared nude on the cover of Leon Ware's 1976 album Musical Massage.

-She was featured in magazines such as Jet and Players, appearing on several Players covers between 1978 and 1980.
+She was featured in magazines such as Jet and Players, and appeared on several Players covers.

-Her height (5 ft 6 in) and measurements (36–24–37) led to television appearances and roles in several films between 1976 and 1981.
-She was reported to be cast in the science fiction film Assassins in Time in 1979, though it was never released.
+She appeared on television and in several films between 1976 and 1981, including John Cassavetes's The Killing of a Chinese Bookie (1976), starring Ben Gazzara.
+She was cast in the film through a European film distributor, whom she had first met at a party and spoken with in German.
+She also was reportedly cast in the science fiction film Assassins in Time in 1979, though it was never released.

-Legacy

-The 1987 video game Dungeon Master includes a playable character named Azizi, described in some manuals as a nod to Azizi Johari.